IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/03_Whats_New_In_2014_Volume2.md

 Feature | Description
 ---|---
-[AngularJS directives](#angular-directives) | Now Ignite UI controls feature custom directives for AngularJS.
+[AngularJS directives](#angular-directives) | Now %%ProductName%% controls feature custom directives for AngularJS.

-### Ignite UI Page Designer
+### %%ProductName%% Page Designer

 Feature | Description
 ---|---
-[WYSIWYG for HTML5](#wysiwyg) | New drag-n-drop UI design surface for Modern Web using Ignite UI controls.
+[WYSIWYG for HTML5](#wysiwyg) | New drag-n-drop UI design surface for Modern Web using %%ProductName%% controls.
 Responsive Web Design (RWD) | Visualize and manage breakpoints to make responsive design easier.
 Clean Code Editor | See, edit, and copy clean code to incorporate into your projects.
-Easier Data Access | Easily configure Ignite UI data source components to connect your controls to your data.
+Easier Data Access | Easily configure %%ProductName%% data source components to connect your controls to your data.
 Integrated API Help | See help for API members in both the component editor and in the code editor.